AbsurdlySuspicious/PhraseGen/README.md

 It can be used in set of purposes such as name or password generation, inspiration for your new username or anything else you can think of

 When using for password generation, make sure you will __not__ use generated phrases as-is.
-Add some numbers and case-variety to make it more strong before brute-force attacks
+Consider adding some numbers and case-variety to make it more strong before brute-force attacks

 ## Dependencies